payne911/SR-ResCNN-Keras/README.md

 hdf5 (h5py?)
 ```

-### Pre-trained models
+### Pre-trained model
-I have **three** pre-trained models.
+I have **two** pre-trained models.

-**`my_model.h5`**: An earlier one that used 14 images (that were data augmented) and the `Adam` optimizer.

-**`my_full_model.h5`**: Another one that used a much bigger part of the real dataset I had set aside while developing the code.
-That one used the `Adadelta` optimizer.

-Those two are actually restricted to having input of dimension ``128x128x3``.

-After discussing with a friend, I realized that I could actually train this model to allow varying input sizes for predictions... hence the third model.

-**``unrestricted_model.h5``**: This model uses the `Adadelta` optimizer and was trained with smaller sized inputs to permit bigger batch sizes (shorter train times, but more epochs required to achieve same accuracy).

 They are all in the `save` folder.
 All these files include the weights AND the optimizer's state (so that you can train with that too).

+**``unrestricted_model.h5``**: This model uses the `Adadelta` optimizer and was trained with smaller sized inputs to permit bigger batch sizes (shorter train times, but more epochs required to achieve same accuracy) compared to the older models.
+It was *not* trained with the whole dataset.

+**``unrestricted_model_laptop_test.h5``**: This model is more or less irrelevant to you and has been used to pursue some tests ran on my laptop, which doesn't have a GPU.
+It will eventually be replaced with a model trained with the whole dataset.

 I plan on providing the architecture as a JSON and the weights as individual files so that those can be used as "ready for integration" (I believe Android requires those files, though I still need to look that up).